 When you are facing DUI charges, it is very important that you have an experienced lawyer on your side.
 David Michael Cantor is a Phoenix DUI attorney who has helped change the laws of the state of Arizona in regard to actual physical control.
 The case which resulted in changes for all state residents was State v.
 Love, heard in the Supreme Court of Arizona in 1995.
-If you are up against DUI charges and penalties, the Law Offices of David Michael Cantor can help you win your case.
+If you are up against DUI charges and penalties, DM Cantor can help you win your case.

 AZ DUI laws are known to be some of the toughest in the nation.
 In prior years, it was possible to be charged with DUI without driving at all, as long as your keys were in the ignition.
 Now, after State v.
 Love in the Arizona Supreme Court, the court must consider a multitude of factors surrounding the driver’s behavior and circumstances of the traffic stop before enforcing the actual physical control rule.

 If you are approached by an officer because you are sitting in an idle vehicle while intoxicated, there are other considerations that may help the courts decide whether you have actual physical control.
 Those include:

 No actual physical control is something that can be proven and is effective by a DUI defense lawyer.
 As long as you were not posing any threat or danger to others and you stopped your vehicle away from main traffic, you can be determined as not to have been driving under the influence due to no actual physical control.

 When you are facing DUI charges, there are other effective defenses beyond no actual physical control.
 The Constitution and statutes of Arizona can be used to prove innocence against DUI in court.